arcolife/call-center/README.md

 * Step 4: Go to http://localhost:5000/ and start your own call center. :sunglasses: :stuck_out_tongue_closed_eyes:

-* Step 5: Refer below for information on different URL's and their usage.
+* Step 5: Refer below for information on different URLs and their usage.

 ### Useful information